avikds/Kaggle-Notebooks-Avik/README.md

 ## ⭐ Overview

 This repository serves as both a **portfolio** of my learning progress and a **record** of the hands-on practice I’ve done through Kaggle courses.
-It highlights my journey in developing core skills in:
+It highlights my journey toward developing core skills in:
 - Programming (Python)
 - Data handling and analysis
 - Data visualization